Edvard Bull Sr.

-Personal life
+Early life

-He was born in Kristiania as the son of chief physician Edvard Isak Hambro Bull (1845–1925) and his wife Ida Marie Sofie Paludan (1861–1957).
+He was born on 4 December 1881, in Kristiania as the son of chief physician Edvard Isak Hambro Bull (1845–1925) and his wife Ida Marie Sofie Paludan (1861–1957).
 He was a brother of theatre director Johan Peter Bull, literary professor Francis Bull and genealogist Theodor Bull.
 He was also a nephew of military officer Karl Sigwald Johannes Bull, grandnephew of Anders Sandøe Ørsted Bull, great-grandson of Georg Jacob Bull and great-great-grandson of Chief Justice Johan Randulf Bull.

-In July 1909 he married Lucie Juliane Antonette Voss (1886–1970).
+In July 1909, he married Lucie Juliane Antonette Voss (1886–1970).
 Their son Edvard Bull, Jr. became a notable historian.

 Academic career

 Bull finished his secondary education in 1899, and studied in classical philology, geography and history at the University of Kristiania.
 He graduated in 1906 with the cand.mag. degree—by that time he had already published his first academic work.
 A study trip in Germany and France from 1906 to 1907 spurred his interest of medieval Catholicism.
 He planned on writing a larger work incorporating church history.
 He released the paper Bods- og skriftevæsenet i den norske kirke i middelalderen in 1909, and expanded upon this work to publish his doctoral thesis Folk og kirke i middelalderen.
 Studier til Norges historie in 1912.
 The work earned him the dr.philos. degree.
 He had been employed as a research fellow at the University of Kristiania since 1910, and became a lecturer in 1913.
-In 1917 he succeeded the deceased Ernst Sars as a professor.
+In 1917, he succeeded the deceased Ernst Sars as a professor.

 Although he wrote several publications on miscellaneous European history, his main contribution was on Norwegian history.
 His main work in the field, volume two of Det norske folks liv og historie, was published as late as 1931.
 The study of old agricultural societies also led him on a path of local history.
 In 1914 and 1918 he published the two-volume Akers historie, on the history of Aker, and two volumes of Kristianias historie, on Oslo, followed later.
 Bull was also known as a co-editor of the biographical dictionary Norsk biografisk leksikon, the first volume of which was released by the publishing house Aschehoug in 1923.
 Bull was well-known at Aschehoug, having formerly contributed to its periodical Samtiden.
 Long-time Samtiden editor Gerhard Gran was the second co-editor, the third was Anders Krogvig.
 Following the early deaths of Gran and Krogvig, Einar Jansen was brought in to assist Bull.
 Bull was also a consultant for the Norwegian Nobel Committee from 1914 to 1918.
-From 1927 to 1932 he chaired the Norwegian Historical Association.
+From 1927 to 1932, he chaired the Norwegian Historical Association.

 Despite influences from Karl Lamprecht and Werner Sombart, Bull clearly drew most of his inspiration from Karl Marx' historical materialism.
 Publications in this vein include Karl Marx (1918) and Den russiske arbeider- og bonderevolution (1922).
 He also wrote purely political articles and pamphlets.